RHAM231/My-Django-Website/README.md

 # My Django Website

-This is the code for my portfolio website where I showcase my projects. ([Return to my site](https://rexhmitchell.com/))
+This is the code for my portfolio website where I showcase my projects. ([Visit my site](https://rexhmitchell.com/))

 # Motivation